Most Able

 Extended Co-curricular St Phils + & Trips - to develop critical thinking skills

 Most Able students are strongly encouraged to take part in a variety of clubs, to help them gain new knowledge and skills and develop their critical thinking through debates for instance.
+Our Society Programme allows students to both participate in and lead a group of peers with similar interests and career aspirations ensuring that their area of interest beyond the curriculum is fully supported and developed within school.

 Cultural Capital - extra cultural activities